IT touchless operations

 Creating our next-generation IT operations workforce for more operational and business efficiency

-For Accenture’s global IT organization, operating more than 900 applications for a $50.5 billion global business with more than 600,000 employees is a mammoth task.
+For Accenture’s global IT organization, operating more than 900 applications for a $50.5 billion global business with 710,000 employees is a mammoth task.
 More than 200 internal IT Operations teams in our global IT handle this responsibility—a huge and expanding effort that faces more demand than resources.

 As business needs continue to grow, our global IT needs to achieve more operational and business efficiency and to supplement our IT Operations teams with an intelligent automated workforce.
 Such a workforce could complement humans and minimize human intervention.